nrodrigues/gdub/README.md

 is a pretty safe bet you should use it, and not whatever Gradle distribution you happen to have installed on your system.

-# The `gw` payoff
+# The `gradlew` payoff
-Anywhere you happen to be on your project, you can run the Gradle tasks of your project by typing `gw <tasks>`, regardless of whether you use the Gradle Wrapper in your project or not.
+Anywhere you happen to be on your project, you can run the Gradle tasks of your project by typing `gradlew <tasks>`, regardless of whether you use the Gradle Wrapper in your project or not.

-`gw` works by looking upwards from your current directory and will run the nearest `build.Gradle` file with the nearest `gradlew`.
+`gradlew` works by looking upwards from your current directory and will run the nearest `build.Gradle` file with the nearest `gradlew`.
 If a `gradlew` cannot be found, it will run the nearest `build.Gradle` with your system's Gradle.
 This is probably always what you want to do if you are running Gradle from within a